 - Top 3 hard skills, a marketer must have Knowledge of Target Market, Brand Building, & Analytics and Research.
 Must have Soft skills for a marketer are Emotional Intelligence & Common Sense.

 Do write us if you want to know more.
-Alternatively, enroll in our Digital Marketing Program for much more such industry-relevant insights from the best in the business; and BE the expert yourself!
+Alternatively, enroll in our Advanced Certificate in Digital Marketing & Communication for much more such industry-relevant insights from the best in the business; and BE the expert yourself!